yeojz/otplib/apps/docs/guide/cli-tool.md

 otplibx init .env.otp
 ```

-This creates `.env.otplibx` (or your custom filename) to store encrypted secrets, along with a `.env.keys` file containing the 256-bit symmetric encryption key (stored as 64 hex characters).
+This creates `.env.otplibx` (or your custom filename) to store encrypted secrets, along with a `.env.keys` file containing the 256-bit symmetric encryption key.

 ::: warning
 **Never commit `.env.keys` to version control.** This file contains your encryption key.
 Add it to `.gitignore`: